How to Remove an Old Finish

 If you want to refinish a piece of furniture, your first step is stripping the old finish.
 Unfortunately, the process is filled with noxious fumes and sloppy, toxic goop.
-In this video, Peter Gedrys takes you through the process step-by-step, highlighting important safety precautions.
-Find links to videos on other steps in the refinishing process below.
+In this video, professional finisher Peter Gedrys takes you through the process step-by-step, highlighting important safety precautions.

 If you’re hesitant to try the process on an intricate piece, Gedrys suggests sending it to a professional stripper so that you can focus on the finish instead.